nikvuk92/PGA_2024/Project.md

 6. In case there is something odd with the way your PCA looks like, think about how you can solve it.
 7. After bringing the **modern reference** panel into shape merge the two reference datasets to each other;
 6. Unify SNP names across your dataset - change the SNP name into the names based on position.
 This is needed when merging datasets from different SNP chips (the same position can have different names on different chips);
-7. After merging together your reference dataset - merge it together with your **unknown** data;
+7. After merging together your reference dataset - merge it together with your **unknown** data (This depends on the group you got -  TAPAS/CARBONARA/FISHNCHIPS/FIKABROD);
 8. Before running PCA/Admixture you need to prune your data for SNPs in LD (pruning is explained in the admixture manual https://dalexander.github.io/admixture/admixture-manual.pdf);
 9. Try to run a normal PCA on this dataset - can you explain why you think this is/isn't a good idea?;
 10. Run a projected PCA;